About Us

 Communications Manager

-Handles communications, website maintenance, social media, webinars and the monthly e-newsletter.
+Trevor handles communications, website maintenance, social media, webinars and the monthly e-newsletter.
 Former radio personality at various stations.
 Has worked for stations in Bancroft, Barry’s Bay, Kemptville, Prescott, Bolton, Brockville and Ottawa.
 Born and raised in the Ottawa Valley.
 Has a Bachelor of Arts from the University of Ottawa and a certificate in Radio Broadcasting from Algonquin College.

 Is an avid writer and has written for multiple websites.
 Interested in cooking, geography, history and politics at the municipal, provincial, federal and international level.
 Has two cats and a dog.